Othonna gymnodiscus

 Fig. 10: The colour plate accompanying Von Jacquin’s description of Euphorbia clava.
 Table 85.

-In the non-flowering state, both species can be distinguished because E. clava has slightly thicker trunks and produces branches from the base, whereas E. clandestina rarely branches and if it does then not from the base.
+In the non-flowering state, both species can be distinguished because E. clava has slightly thicker trunks and produces branches from the base, whereas E. clandestina rarely branches, and if it does then not from the base.

-But most obvious is the difference in inflorescence.
+But the most obvious is the difference in inflorescence.
 In E. clandestina, the inflorescences (cyathia) are sessile, that is, without a flower stalk.
 In E. clava, each cyathium always has a peduncle of 7.5 to 17.5 cm long.
-In figure 11 we see a cyathium with a female flower.
+In Figure 11 we see a cyathium with a female flower.
 The flower stalks become woody and remain permanently attached to the plant like a kind of thorns.

 A species that is even more similar to E. clandestina is E. cylindrica.
 In this species, the stems are somewhat thicker (up to 5 cm) and the cyathia are raised on short stalks.